 - The next day or after about 10h you need to return the cookies gently on the other side in order to absorb the syrup from this side too (about 1h-2h or more)

-- Once they have absorb all the syrup closely to them you can pass to the next step and bring everything up together
+- Once they have absorbed all the syrup closely to them you can pass to the next step and bring everything up together

 to bring everything together